PackeTsar/checkmyip/README.md

 # CheckMyIP (TelnetMyIP  [![Twitter][twitter-logo]][twitter]) [![CheckMyIP][logo]][twitter]
-A Telnet and SSH Based Public IP Address Lookup Service.
+A Telnet and SSH Based Public IP Address Lookup Service

 Lookup your IP Address from a CLI with `telnet telnetmyip.com` or `ssh sshmyip.com`

 -----------------------------------------